BITS-Research/CDP-DSSG/README.md

 ## Milestones
-We intend the 10 weeks of work to be broken down into two weeks sprints:
+We intend the 10 weeks of work to be broken down into two week sprints:
 - Week 2 - Setup CDP infrastructure locally, divide cities amongst team, begin process of labeling datasets and exploring interruption classifications
 - Week 4 - Complete annotations of datasets, and start to develop and tune models.
 Explore with descriptive statistics council members and speaking turns
 - Week 5 - HACK WEEK - in teams we will explore hypothesis related to using model of interruption